 Dr. Harkavy-Friedman earned her B.A. in Psychology at the University of Pennsylvania and her PhD. in Clinical Psychology at the University of Florida.
 She completed her internship at Yale-New Haven Hospital.
 In 1984, she joined Montefiore Medical Center/Albert Einstein College of Medicine, establishing the Adolescent Depression and Suicide Program.
 In 1989, she moved to Columbia University/New York State Psychiatric Institute where she is an associate professor in the department of psychiatry.
 She joined the staff AFSP in 2011.
 She maintains a clinical practice in Manhattan.

-Catherine Judd, MS, PA-C, CAQ-Psy, DFAAPA, is a Senior Physician Assistant (PA) at Parkland Health and Hospital System, Jail Mental Health Program in Dallas, Texas.
-Ms. Judd is a Clinical Assistant Professor at the Southwestern School of Health Professions, Department of Physician Assistant Studies, and a Psychiatry Preceptor at the University of Texas Dallas PA Program.
-She was among the first to earn the NCCPA CAQ in Psychiatry.
-Ms. Judd is a national speaker for the American Academy of Physician Assistants (AAPA) Collaborative Risk Management Reduction initiative on prescribing opiates, a participant in the National Institute on Drug Abuse (NIDA) Blending Initiative.
-She has served a six-year term as representative of the AAPA on the Accreditation Review Commission for PA Programs, and on the NCCPA CAQ Advisory Committee.
+Catherine Judd, MS, PA-C, CAQ-Psy, DFAAPA, is a Clinical Assistant Professor at the Southwestern School of Health Professions, Department of Physician Assistant Studies, and a Psychiatry Preceptor at the University of Texas Dallas PA Program.
+She was among the first to earn the NCCPA CAQ in Psychiatry and has been recognized with the Distinguished Career Award by Parkland Health & Hospital System for her career long work in research, medical education and community service.
+Ms. Judd has been a national speaker for the American Academy of PAs (AAPA) Collaborative Risk Management Reduction initiative on prescribing opiates and a participant in the National Institute on Drug Abuse (NIDA) Blending Initiative.
+She has served a six-year term as representative of the AAPA on the Accreditation Review Commission for PA Programs, and on the NCCPA CAQ Advisory Board for specialty exam development.

-Ms. Judd’s clinical practice over the past 30 years has been primarily mental health, substance use, and primary care.
-She has worked internationally in Egypt, for the Peace Corps in Uzbekistan, and for a private aid organization in Ghana.
-Ms. Judd has a special interest in patients with serious mental illness as well as geriatric patients with mood disorders and cognitive decline.
+Ms. Judd’s clinical practice over the past 38 years has been primarily mental health, substance use, and primary care.
+She has worked internationally in Egypt, Uzbekistan, and for a private aid organization in Ghana.
+Ms. Judd has a passion for teaching, patient advocacy, and in patients with serious mental illness as well as geriatric patients with mood disorders and cognitive decline.

 Andrew Smith is a public health social worker with more than fifteen years’ experience working as a program manager and advocate on behalf of individuals who live with mental health conditions and various disabilities.
 In his role at DBSA, he helped develop and now presents a series of community education workshops to help individuals better understand how to access quality care as well as an array of communication materials toward advocates and policy-makers.